 Neugebauer's contributions concerned the internal structure of the place value system.
-Thureau-Dangin's Esquisse d'une historie du système sexagésimal from [1932a] is very different in approach.
+Thureau-Dangin's Esquisse d'une historie du système sexagésimal from (1932a) is very different in approach.
 It deals with other aspects of Sumerian and Akkadian numeration too, including spoken numerals as well as the absolute sexagesimal system and the absolute notations for fractions, and shows that metrological systems, though compatible with sexagesimality, cannot be the starting point of the sexagesimal system, whether place-value or absolute (while recognizing on p.
 33 that the use of gin in the generalized sense of a sixtieth is probably borrowed from metrology).
 It also points out very explicitly that the place value system was introduced as an instrument de calcul (p.
-51) and shows how metrological tables served to translate between this "abstract system" and the measurement of concrete quantities in the appurtenant metrologies.
-This publication can thus be considered a culmination and completion of the development of the preceding eight decades, and gives much more insight into the overall numerical culture of ancient Mesopotamia than Neugebauer's papers on the topic from 1930-32.
-However, even though a strongly revised version appeared in English translation in Osiris in [1939], and even though it also reveals its author's broad knowledge of relevant aspects of the mathematics of other pre-Modern cultures (from ancient Egypt and Greece to Fibonacci and Stevin), this study never had much impact on the historiography of mathematics.
+51).
+This publication can thus be considered a culmination and completion of the development of the preceding eight decades, and gives much more insight into the overall numerical culture of ancient Mesopotamia than Neugebauer's papers on the topic from 1930 to 1932.
+However, even though a strongly revised version appeared in English translation in Osiris in (1939), and even though it also reveals its author's broad knowledge of relevant aspects of the mathematics of other pre-Modern cultures (from ancient Egypt and Greece to Fibonacci and Stevin), this study never had much impact on the historiography of mathematics.

-Neugebauer's project
+Neugebauer's Project

 The preceding two sections concerned what Neugebauer did concretely to the understanding of Babylonian mathematics.
-This, however, was part of a programme, which is expressed in the inaugural statements from the first issue of Quellen und Studien B [Neugebauer, Stenzel & Toeplitz 1929: 1-2].
+This, however, was part of a programme, which is expressed in the inaugural statements from the first issue of Quellen und Studien B (Neugebauer et al. 1929: 1-2).
 Here we read: